 Third-Party Funding in International Arbitration

-The significance of third-party funding (TPF) (also referred to as litigation funding, third-party financing or legal finance) in international arbitration has become axiomatic over the past decade, even if its nature (and very definition) remain as contested as the procedural and regulatory initiatives that have accompanied its growth and development.
-Indeed, it is difficult to identify another dimension in the field of international arbitration the progression of which has been more consequential for the practice of international arbitration over this period than TPF.
+The significance of third-party funding (TPF) (also referred to as litigation funding, third-party financing or legal finance) in international arbitration has become axiomatic during the past decade, even if its nature (and very definition) remain as contested as the procedural and regulatory initiatives that have accompanied its growth and development.
+Indeed, it is difficult to identify another dimension in the field of international arbitration the progression of which has been more consequential for the practice of international arbitration during this period than TPF.
 This is a function of many variables, including, but by no means limited to:

 - legal and regulatory initiatives in many jurisdictions to liberalise historic prohibitions and restrictions on TPF (sometimes as part of renewed efforts to facilitate access to justice in the context of reduced public or legal aid funds);